-The Audit Committee has primary responsibility for monitoring the quality of internal controls and ensuring that the financial performance of the Group is properly measured and reported on.
-It receives reports from the Group’s management and the Company’s auditors relating to the interim and annual accounts and the accounting and internal control systems in use throughout the Group.
+The Audit Committee has primary responsibility for monitoring the quality of internal controls and ensuring that the financial performance of the Group is properly measured and reported.
+It receives reports from the Group’s management, the Company’s Risk Committee and the Company’s auditors relating to the interim and annual accounts and the accounting and internal control systems in use throughout the Group.

 The members of the Audit Committee are as follows: